siarw/siarw.github.io/angular-resolution.md

-For example, the human eye has a circular aperture with diameter *D*~rye~ 0.5 cm and can achieve an angular resolution
+For example, the human eye has a circular aperture with diameter *D*<sub>eye</sub> 0.5 cm and can achieve an angular resolution